 The race is timed using ChronoTrack tag technology.
-Your tag is incorporated into your bib, which must be picked up at EXPO, and worn on the shoe during the race.
+Your tag is incorporated into your bib, which must be picked up at EXPO.
 Your results cannot be posted unless the bib and tag is worn in the proper manner.
 For more info and instructions on proper tag use, see the Timing page.

 - Unofficial results will be posted in the Victory Recovery Area (Seattle Center Exhibition Hall) and on the Results page on this website twenty minutes after the first runner crosses the finish line.
 Friends and family can check the website for up-to-the-minute race results.

 - The timing tag must be worn on the shoe during the entire race.
 Not wearing the tag will result in missing split times, which may result in disqualification.